Lifeguard Training and Certification in Cayuga County

 The Final Wave

-The primary role of lifeguard training is to prepare individuals to keep swimmers safe.
-Lifeguards monitor their area from elevated chairs, patrol open-water zones, and use rescue equipment whenever needed.
+The primary role of lifeguard training is to prepare individuals to keep swimmers safe through prevention, vigilance, and fast response.
+Lifeguards monitor their zones from elevated chairs, patrol open-water areas when needed, and use rescue equipment to respond quickly during emergencies.

 Frequently Asked Questions